How to Bid on Consulting Projects and Win

 1. Learn About the Opportunity

-Because RFPs can be time-consuming, you want to first assess whether or not your time investment will be worthwhile.
-It’s best to only spend time bidding on projects that you have a real opportunity to win.
-Take a look at the project you’re interested in and make sure that it is driven by a true need.
+Because RFPs can be time-consuming, you want to first assess whether your time investment will be worthwhile.
+It’s best to only spend time bidding on projects you have a real opportunity to win.
+Look at the project you’re interested in and ensure that a true need drives it.
 Working with a new client on a project that they don’t have a clear vision for can be frustrating and lead to unnecessary work on your end.

 2. Know the Rules Before You Respond